12 Nov 26 Workplace Design Trends and Ideas for 2026

 16. Biophilic Design 2.0

-Nature-led design goes beyond plants – it’s about natural textures, organic forms, and lighting that mimics the rhythm of the day.
+Nature-led design is evolving beyond plants.
+Natural textures, organic materials, and lighting that follows the rhythm of the day are becoming more common.

 17. Circular Furniture Systems